ETHZ-DT-Class/camera-calibration-tools/README.md

     * use different distances to the camera (Size)

 1. Once the criteria match as described above, you can click the "Calibrate" button.
-    * The camera stream would freeze briefly.
+    * The camera stream would freeze.
+You should check the Terminal that launched the calibrator for the progress.

+        ```
+        **** Calibating ****
+        mono pinhole calibration...

+        (wait for a few minutes)
+        D = [...
+        K = [...
+        ```

-    * In about a minute, try to move the calibration GUI window a little bit with mouse.
+    * When you see the calibrated matrices being printed in the terminal, try to move the calibration GUI window a little bit with mouse.
 The stream should already be active again.
     * Now put the calibration pattern in front of the camera again, and you should see the pattern looks more like straight, parallel lines.

 #### Illustration images